RaspiKidd/Learn/docs/MakeCode-Projects/Sensing-the-Environment/Overview.md

 ## What you will Learn

-How to;

-- [ ] Use the on shake function.
-- [ ] Display a number on the LED matrix.
-- [ ] Use the temperature sensor.
-- [ ] Use the button function.
-- [ ] Use the if/else conditions.
-- [ ] Use comparison operators.
-- [ ] Display patterns on the LED matrix.
+- [ ] Display temperature readings
-- [ ] Clear the LED matrix.
+- [ ] Create a light meter that reacts to brightness
-- [ ] Use the compass.
+- [ ] Build a digital compass to find your way

-Let's open our code editor.
+Are you ready to start exploring?
+Let's begin our environmental adventure!